Anozthegreat/Bash_Scripts/README.md

 # My Bash Scripts
 This is the repository containing some of my bash scripts.
-All scripts have appropriate echo statements for clear readability in CLI.
+All scripts have appropriate echo statements and comments in the script file for clear readability.

 All scripts have been created by Anoz the Great.